Italian Driving License Theory Preparation Course with Quizzes

 Description

-- A list of possible True and False questions in both Italian and English language
+- A list of possible True/False questions in both Italian and English.

-- A Bilingual Theory in text for each argument
+- Bilingual Theory and Quiz for each topic.

-- Simulate the official exam for category B and A licenses with questions issued by the Italian Ministry of Transportation.
+- Official exam simulations for Categories A and B, featuring questions issued by the Italian Ministry of Transportation.

-- All Twenty-five arguments required for the Italian driving license theory exams
+- Master all 25 official topics required for the Italian driving license (Patente) theory exam.

 Comments (0)